shahinam2/UIB-Final-Project/README.md

 [Nutanix Loading Screen](https://codepen.io/kenchen/pen/vYwvbZ?editors=1100)

 But I couldn’t make it work properly, because it is written in JavaScript. but I will revisit this part of the design when I know more about JS.

+### What was the most important lesson you learned by doing this project?

+If you want to apply the DRY principle, apply it while writting the code and don't postpone it to when the project is done.
+Applying DRY at the end of project is really difficult and can actually break the code.